The Motorola Razr Is Back, but This Time It Has a Foldable Screen

 At a launch party in Los Angeles, Motorola reintroduced the Razr!

-The Razr phone first debuted in 2004 and thanks to a slim, stylish design, it was a breakout hit for Motorola.
+The phone first debuted in 2004 and thanks to its slim, stylish design, it was a breakout hit for Motorola.

 Follow KTLA Tech Reporter Rich DeMuro on Instagram, Facebook, Podcast, Newsletter & Twitter

-Now, the phone is back, but this time, it’s a smartphone with a foldable screen and a similar flip.
+Now it's back, but this time, it’s a smartphone running Android with a foldable screen.

-Smoke and mirrors aside, this is no illusion, the new Razr features a foldable screen in the same design as the original.

 "The new Razr is just an icon returned," said Doug Michau, an engineer who’s been with Motorola for 22 years, long enough to have worked on the original Razr.